cncf/wg-serverless/workflow/spec/spec.md

 Serverless applications are becoming increasingly complex and are rarely composed of a single function call triggered by an event.
-Often they contain complex business logic to coordinate, manage, and define the execution order of a large amount of serverless functions and events that can trigger those functions.
+Often they contain complex business logic to define, coordinate, and manage the execution order of a large amount of serverless functions and events that can trigger those functions.

-Workflows have become a key component of serverless applications as they automate orchestration and coordination of serverless applications functional flow.
+Workflows have become a key component of serverless applications as they provide clear separation between business and orchestration logic.

 Some of the many benefits using workflows in serverless applications include: